| < AFS Monitoring | Russ Allbery > Software | mvto > |

 The mtpt utility returns the mount point associated with a volume, the loadmtpt utility records the mount point of a volume, and the cleanmtpts utility should be run periodically on the database to purge any inaccurate or defunct volume to mount point mappings.

 The basic idea and the original versions of these scripts were written by Neil Crellin.
-I have since updated and expanded them.
+I subsequently updated and expanded them.
 There are more complex ways of discovering this information that don't require maintaining a database (such as running the salvager in a special mode), but this approach has turned out to work quite well for us in practice.

 All of these programs are written in Perl and require Perl 5.004 or later.
 The mount point utilities require the standard Perl DB_File module, which means that Perl must be built with Berkeley DB support (the Perl that comes with Linux distributions basically always is, but if you built Perl yourself, you may need to make sure that you had the Berkeley DB libraries available when you built it).